-CARA Creation Date: 05-Feb-2024 Activity: Animal Observation and Handling Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope generic template of this guideline, comp lete a CARA record using the CARA This guideline relates to student participation in activities involving observing and handling animals and/or animal remains (e.g. bones, skins) to support curriculum delivery within, and external to, a laboratory or classroom.
+CARA Creation Date: 13-Feb-2025 Activity: Animal Observation and Handling Activity Scope: This guideline is provided to supp curriculum activities procedure ort schools in implem nenting the Managing risks in school The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template This guideline relates to student participation in activities involving observing and handling animals and/or animal remains (e.g. bones, skins) to support curriculum delivery within, and external to, a laboratory or classroom.
 Such activities include, but not limited to, care of classroom pets, livestock husbandry activities, collecting of frog spawn, and observation of animals in their natural surroundings or of exhibited animals.
-Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. Biological activities , Agricultural activities) must comply with the requirements of all CARA guidelines appropriate to the activity.
-For curriculum activities involving marine animals (e.g. fishing) consult the Marine organism activities guideline.
-For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and/or International school study tours procedure.
-Guidelines: https://education.qld.gov.au/curr riculum/stages-of-scho oling/CARA/activity-guidelines Activity Description: Year Level: F-12 Student Numbers: variable Supervision Ratio: 1-30 Teachers/leaders: DEEC Staff, accompanying adults (teachers, teacher aides and parents) Activity Description: students are involved in animal husbandry tasks, recycling kitchen wastes, photographing and feeding animals.
-Inherent Risk Level: Medium Inherent Risk Level Description: Activities at medium risk locations (e.g. school oval, chicken coop) and/or with medium risk equipment (e.g. electrical equipment) and/or animals that may cause a minor injury or illness (e.g. larger domesticated animals such as dogs, sheep).
-Start Date: Monday, 05 February, 2024 End Date: Friday, 28 February, 2025 On School Grounds: Yes Is parental permission required for this activity?
+Curriculum activities encompassir ng more than one CA essments may be required when planning.
+RA guideline (e.g. Biological activities , nts of all CARA guidelines appropriate to For curriculum activities involving activities guideline. marine animals (e.g. fishing) consult the Marine organism ntion venue, and/or when engaging vice and attach it to this CARA record.
+For activities conducted off-site, s International school study tours p with the School excursions and/or Guidelines: https://education.qld.gov.au/curric culum/stages-of-scho oling/CARA/activity-guidelines Activity Description: Activity Description: Students are Farm: - husbandry tasks, recycling involved in animal hag g kitchen wastes, pho &A about snakes and teachers, teacher aides and parents) andling and observation.
+May include: otographing and feeding animals.
+If their place in biodiversity. students may Inherent Risk Level: Medium Inherent Risk Level Description: Activities at medium risk locations (e.g. school oval, chicken coop) and/or with medium risk equipment (e.g. electrical equipment) and/or animals that may cause a minor injury or illness (e.g. larger domesticated animals such as dogs, sheep).
+Start Date: Monday, 10 February, 2025 End Date: Sunday, 01 March, 2026 On School Grounds: Yes Is parental permission required for this activity?
 No